Ahkonsu/wpproatoz-turn-off-wpmail/readme.txt

 Tags: email, wp_mail, disable email, admin notice, development Requires at least: 5.0
 Tested up to: 6.5
-Stable tag: 1.4
+Stable tag: 1.5
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily toggle outgoing WordPress emails on or off with a simple checkbox, complete with an admin notice when emails are disabled.
+Easily toggle outgoing WordPress emails on or off with a simple checkbox, complete with a customizable admin notice when emails are disabled.

 == Description ==

 **Toggle Email Control** is a lightweight plugin designed for developers and site administrators who need to disable all outgoing emails from a WordPress site—perfect for development, staging, or testing environments.
-With a single checkbox in the admin settings, you can block emails sent via `wp_mail()` and receive a clear admin notice when the feature is active.
+With a single checkbox in the admin settings, you can block emails sent via `wp_mail()` and customize the admin notice that appears when the feature is active.

 Key features:
 - Disable all outgoing emails with one click.
-- Displays a prominent admin notice when emails are disabled.
+- Displays a customizable admin notice when emails are disabled (default: "<strong>THIS DEV SITE HAS NO OUTGOING MAIL</strong> Mail from wp_mail() has been disabled for this site.").
 - Uses both `wp_mail` filter and `phpmailer_init` fallback for reliable email blocking.
 - Ideal for preventing unwanted emails during testing or development.